GowthamJ-05/pctf_25/writeup.md

 ![image](includes/images/note.png)

-We notice that some kind of ascii manipulation is done on each character of the input password string and then xor-ed against 0x35 (=53) to get another string which is compared to ``.
+We notice that some kind of ascii manipulation is done on each character of the input password string and then xor-ed against 0x35 (=53) to get another string which is compared to `cLVQjFMjcFDGQ`.

 ![image](includes/images/peculiar.png)